 You build a real business only when they keep using your product or service, and are so happy with you that they’ll readily buy when you cross-sell or upsell new offerings.

-In this regard, it’s essential to properly promote your post-sale content to customers.
+In this regard, it’s essential to deploy a web content strategy to properly promote your post-sale content to customers.
 This includes:

 - Content to welcome and onboard customers